 In each of the sectors within the reform program – heavy vehicles, rail and maritime – safety improvements, enhancements and improvements were expected.
 The PC accepts the multidisciplinary and multi-factorial elements of OHS:

 “…. the national laws and regulators are only one influence on safety outcomes.
 The multiplicity of influences on safety outcomes raises challenges for measurement of the contribution of the national system to any changes in safety outcomes since the system was introduced.
 The Commission envisages that the direct net benefits from safety related reforms must be assessed by the use of simple methods such as benchmarking (including to other countries) and other descriptive analyses.
-For example, Hassall (2014) estimates the accident rate (broken down by accident severity) per 100 million kilometres.”
+For example, Hassall (2014) estimates the accident rate (broken down by accident severity) per 100 million kilometres.”page 12

 (Given that the PC has a separate inquiry into mental health, it will be interesting to see if this perspective is consistent across different sectors)